idaholab/moose/framework/doc/content/source/systems/NonlinearSystem.md

 Using these parameters in combination with a direct factorization of the system can be very efficient.
-The following is an example of how to configure PETSc and MOOSE to solve the equations with this combination:
+The following is an example of how to direct PETSc and MOOSE to solve the equations with this combination:

 ```
   petsc_options_iname = '-pc_type -pc_factor_mat_solver_package -ksp_type'
   petsc_options_value = 'lu superlu_dist gmres'

   reuse_preconditioner = true
-  reuse_preconditioner_max_its = 20
+  reuse_preconditioner_max_linear_its = 20
 ```

 This solver strategy can be very effective when the system Jacobian